 Just as craft beer explores new, more experimental flavors, it has opened up an amazing niche for vivid and off-beat packaging design.

-The following selection of beer labels and packaging designs is sure to inspire you to grab a pen (and maybe a drink).
+The following selection of craft beer designs is sure to inspire you to grab a pen (and maybe a drink).

 Many small breweries, such as 21st Amendment Brewery in San Francisco (above), have embraced the idea that the complex craftsmanship of their beer should be matched by an equally complex craftsmanship of design.
 The result: beautiful, finely illustrated packaging that also manages to carry the tone and personality of the company.

 The enchanting design for Australian brewer White Rabbit (below) could work as well between the pages of a book as it does on a beer label.

 This winning design by Stefaaan is another awesome example of detailed illustration:

 On the opposite side of the spectrum, some companies have embraced an elegant minimalism in their design.
 Take a look at these 3 pared-down labels: